Finding Remote Work

 Micro-Internships can include projects across all departments, including:

 Operations and Support

 Finance and Accounting

-Use the links below to explore internships or externships with Parker Dewey and Paragon One.
-Both are also accessible from the Handshake resource tile, remote internships.
+Use the links below to explore internships or externships with Lehigh Connects and Paragon One.
+Both are also accessible from the Handshake resource tile, remote work and virtual skill building.
 You will need to submit a request for an application or set up an account to access the opportunities.
 There are no fees for students for these services.
 Please also have a resume ready for the application process.